-X. Assessment of compliance with the recommendations
+Assessment of compliance with the recommendations

 - 1. The CNB will regularly assess institutions' compliance with recommendations A to F. To this end, it will conduct half-yearly surveys of the structure of newly provided loans.
 The results will be published in the Financial Stability Report. - 2.
-When assessing and verifying compliance with this recommendation, the CNB will take into account the specific characteristics of building societies due to the legal framework for building savings schemes. - 3.
-The first assessment of compliance with recommendations A-F for the rest of 2015 after this recommendation takes effect will be conducted during the first half of 2016.
-When assessing compliance with the individual recommendations, the CNB will pay due regard to the time needed to adjust institutions' information systems and risk management systems.
+When assessing and verifying compliance with this recommendation, the CNB will take into account the specific characteristics of building societies due to the legal framework for building savings schemes, but the economic nature of the new loans will be the deciding factor.